emashema/connections/README.md

 # Connections

-An implementation of the [Connections game by the New York Times](https://www.nytimes.com/games/connections) using Vue2.
+An implementation of the [Connections game by the New York Times](https://www.nytimes.com/games/connections) using Vue2

-<sub>Made with 💘 </sub>
+<sub>made with 💙💛💚💜</sub>

 ## Project setup
 ```